Workforce | Existing Manufacturers | Labor Market | GA Department of Labor

 Click to Enlarge

-Other local colleges include Gordon College, located in Barnesville, GA, which offers two-year degrees with 60 programs of study, and Macon State College, in Macon, GA, offers 10 baccalaureate degrees in programs specifically targeted toward the employment needs of the region.
+Other local colleges include Gordon College, located in Barnesville, GA, which offers two and four-year degrees with 60 programs of study and Macon State College in Macon, GA, which offers eighteen baccalaureate degrees in programs specifically targeted toward the employment needs of the region.

 Organizations that work with International Students & Scholars